 Location: Shanghai Library East Collection, Shanghai, 1st October 2022 Opening

-The work is comprised of more than 800 "bird" characters written in different styles of "square word calligraphy" — a new form of writing designed by Xu Bing, created to resemble Chinese square characters using English.
-According to the dictionary, the word "bird" is defined as "a feathered creature with two legs and two wings, usually able to fly".
+The work is composed of more than 800 "bird" characters written in different styles of Square World Calligraphy—an innovative form of writing designed by Xu Bing, fashioning English letters in a manner that imitates Chinese square characters.
+According to the dictionary, the word "bird" is defined as "a feathered creature with two legs and two wings, usually able to fly."
 Using this text as a starting point, the word "bird" starts to soar into the air, evolving from the printed script to the regular script, the official script and the small seal script, and finally tracing back to the "bird" characters of ancient hieroglyphs.
-The words fly out of the window into the sky.
-In a concise form, the artwork is appealing and inspiring, leading the viewers to contemplate words, concepts, knowledge, symbols and images.
+The words gradually ascend toward the window leading to the open sky.
+In a concise form, the artwork is inspiring, compelling viewers to contemplate the significance of words, concepts, knowledge, symbols, and images.

 Media: Mixed media